 The GLOBALG.A.P.
 Aquaculture Standard

 The GLOBALG.A.P.
-Aquaculture Standard sets criteria for legal compliance, for food safety,
+Aquaculture Standard sets strict criteria for:

 A Guide to Our Documents